Here’s a list of RV Parks near Capitol Reef National Park as well as the RV camping options available inside the park.

 This location also offers shaded tent sites, group tent sites, cabins, and a vintage trailer.

-More than just a campground, the Thousand Lakes RV Park includes on-site gift shop, 4WD rentals, hair salon, and BBQ grill restaurant.
+More than just a campground, this RV park includes on-site gift shop, 4WD rentals, hair salon, and BBQ grill restaurant.
 It’s open from April 1 to October.

 The amenities include full-service RV park with 65-foot pull-thru spaces, pool, playground, and basketball court.